 The Origins of the “German” Dutch Baby Pancake Recipe

-The “Three P’s” of German topics guaranteed to bring on online arguements between normally levelheaded people are German Potato Salad, the German Christmas Pickle, and the German Pancake.
+The “Three P’s” of German topics guaranteed to cause online arguments between normally levelheaded people are the German Potato Salad, the German Christmas Pickle, and the German Pancake.
 (Potato, Pickle, Pancake).
 It’s exhausting.
-All German Potato Salads are authentic… Regional recipes get passed down through generations.
-So I will concede that your Oma’s warm German Potato Salad is tasty, but is my Oma’s Cold Mayonaise version.
+All German Potato Salads are authentic.
+Regional recipes get passed down through generations.
+I will concede that your Oma’s warm German Potato Salad is tasty, but so is my Oma’s Cold Mayonnaise version.
 Then there is the Christmas Pickle.
 I think the tradition is adorable, but Mr. Woolworth invented it as a way to sell more glass Christmas ornaments.
 (Ironically, I’ve seen marketing in Germany claiming that it is a fun AMERICAN tradition.)
-But neither of these topics bring up the scathing comments and ire associated with the ‘German’ Dutch Baby Pancake Recipe.
+However, neither of these topics raises the scathing comments and absolute ire associated with the ‘German’ Dutch Baby Pancake Recipe.

-This oven baked “pancake” gets the label “Dutch Baby” (Deutsch Baby) and German Pancake.
-But, is it really German?
+This oven-baked “pancake” is known as “Dutch Baby” (Deutsch Baby) and German Pancake.
+But is it really German?
 Do Deutsch speaking people make and eat it?
-(And is it really worth fighting over?)
-I think you might be surprised at the origins of this sweet treat.
+(And is it worth fighting over?)
+You might be surprised at the origins of this sweet treat.

 Eierkuchen, Pfannekuchen, Plinsen, Eierpfannekuchen, and Palatschinken

 What IS a German Pancake?
 Officially, Eierkuchen (Egg Cake) or Pfannekuchen (Pan Cake) is made from eggs, milk, and flour.
-A little sugar can make it sweet, leave out the sugar, and you can make it savory.
+A little sugar can make it sweet, or leave it out, and you can make it savory.
 The whole thing is cooked up in a pan on top of the stove.

-But what happens if you take those same ingredients, and pour them into a pan….
-THEN SET THE PAN IN THE OVEN!
+But what happens if you take those same ingredients and, pour them into a pan, and then SET THE PAN IN THE OVEN?
 You get a Dutch Baby.
-A puffed up pancake that rises while baking, then collapses like a failed Souffle or a WIDE Popover.
-That’s a Dutch Baby, what some people will call, a German Pancake.
+A puffed-up pancake that rises while baking then collapses like a failed Souffle or a WIDE Popover.
+That’s a Dutch Baby, what some people will call a German Pancake.

-Recently the German Magazine Spiegel did an article titled “Der »Deutsche Pfannkuchen«, den in Deutschland niemand kennt” (“The German Pancake that no one in Germany Knows About”).
-And the article tells same origin story that I see everywhere from America’s Test Kitchen and Taste of Home, to Gastro Obscura.
+Recently the German Magazine Spiegel did an article titled “Der »Deutsche Pfannkuchen«, den in Deutschland niemand kennt” (“The German Pancake that no one in Germany Knows About“).
+The article tells the same origin story that I see everywhere, from America’s Test Kitchen and Taste of Home to Gastro Obscura.

-As the story goes- Once upon a time; In the early 1900’s Seattle restaurant called Manca’s, served pancakes using a batter that originated in Germany… only instead of cooking them up on the stove top, they put the pans into the oven.
+As the story goes, once upon a time, in the early 1900s, a Seattle restaurant called Manca’s served pancakes using a batter that originated in Germany.
+Instead of cooking them on the stovetop, they put the pans into the oven.
 WHY?
-Most likely the answer is “efficiency”.
+Most likely, the answer is “efficiency.”
 It’s much easier to set a pan of batter into the oven than it is to watch and flip on the stove.

 And the name Dutch?
-The story says that one of the owner’s daughters goofed the name Deutsch into Dutch…. (the “baby” came from the miniature versions that the restaurant specialized in).
+The story claims that one of the owners’ daughters mispronounced the name “Deutsch” as “Dutch” and that the word “baby” referred to the miniature versions of pancakes that the restaurant specialized in.

-A while back I took part in a cooking demonstration for Kaiserschmarrn (Torn Pancakes).
-Instead of cooking the initial Pfannekuchen (Pancake) on the stove like I’ve done 1000 times before… the chef put the batter filled pan INTO THE OVEN.
-It came out looking like a classic “Dutch Baby” (before it got torn to shreds and topped with amazing Apple Compote- find that recipe here)
+A while back, I participated in a cooking demonstration for Kaiserschmarrn (Torn Pancakes).
+Instead of cooking the initial Pfannekuchen (Pancake) on the stove like I’ve done 1000 times before, the chef put the batter-filled pan INTO THE OVEN.
+It came out looking like a classic “Dutch Baby” before it was torn to shreds and topped with amazing Apple Compote – find that recipe here.

 Did the chef at Xavar’s use a traditional Austrian Recipe for Kaiserschmarrn that utilized the oven?
 Could the Dutch Baby be Austrian?
 Or was it an efficiency adaptation?

 I did a little digging.
-(Well, I googled) and guess what I found?
-A recipe for Österreich Ofenpfannekuchen (Austrian Oven Pancakes) is the same as our friend the “Dutch Baby”.
-The Dutch Baby comes from Austria?
+(Well, I googled) And what did I find?
+A recipe for Österreich Ofenpfannekuchen (Austrian Oven Pancakes) is similar to our friend, the “Dutch Baby”.
+Does the Dutch Baby come from Austria?
 (Well, THAT’S a fun surprise!)
 Funny, since in Austria, the German Eierkuchen is known as Palatschinken.
 Sigh.

-But then… one more search, and up pops a Finnish recipe Pannukakku.
-Yup… it’s an oven baked Pancake.
-And apparently a common treat in Finland (so… Finland to Seattle?
-I know it’s home to a lot of Norwegians…)
+But then, one more search and up pops a Finnish recipe Pannukakku.
+Yup, it’s an oven-baked Pancake.
+And apparently, it’s a common treat in Finland.
+So, Finland to Seattle?
+I know it’s home to many Norwegians.
+Did they learn the recipe from their neighbors?

-Maybe, just like Potato Salad... there is no one way to make (or name) a pancake.
+Perhaps, just like potato salad, there is more than one way to make (or name) a pancake.

 German Dutch Baby Pancake Recipe